SchoolSaint Gianna School of Health Sciences

 View BOC pass rate, graduation and employment rate, and retention rate and additional information regarding the accreditation of this program.

 Careers & Outcomes

 Athletic trainers work in a wide range of professional settings — everything from the Mayo Clinic and NASA to Cirque du Soleil, Disney World, and NBC's "The Biggest Loser."
-The U.S. Bureau of Labor Statistics projects employment of athletic trainers to grow by 16% through 2029, much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics projects employment of athletic trainers to grow by 23% from 2020 to 2030, much faster than the average for all occupations.
 Graduates of the athletic training program find careers in education, medical, military, and sports and entertainment industries.